amient/kafka-metrics/README.md

 from quick, non-intrusive inspection of existing Kafka clusters and stream pipelines, to massive-scale purpose-built monitoring, detection and alerting infrastructure for distributed systems in general.

-It uses InfluxDB as the time series back-end and comes with, but is not limited to Grafana front-end and Kapactior alerting on top of that.

 ![overview](doc/metrics.png)

 There are several ways of how the aggregation of metrics is achieved using one or more modules.